The Fruitties

-The Fruitties (Los Fruittis) is an animated television series produced in Spain by D'Ocon Film Productions in 1989, created by Antoni D'Ocón and written by Josep Viciana.
+The Fruitties (Los Fruittis) is a Spanish animated television series produced by D'Ocon Film Productions in collaboration with Tele Images Productions in 1989, created by Antoni D'Ocón and written by Josep Viciana.
 It originally aired on the Spanish television channel TVE.
 Originally, 91 episodes were created – each 25 minutes long – but the series was often repackaged as 52 episodes.

 The series was dubbed into many languages and, in 1991, an English-language version of the show made its debut on British television.

+A 3D computer graphics reboot of the Fruitties was announced in 2019.

 Story

 The show features the adventures of anthropomorphic talking fruit, vegetables and various other plants who live in and around a forest island near a volcano.
 One day, the supposedly extinct volcano the Fruitties live around shows signs of erupting, thus forcing the Fruitties to send three explorers, the show's main characters Roly, Pak, and Thorny, to find them a new home.